mwpowellhtx/Code.Generation.Roslyn/README.md

 Before we dive into the finer points of Code Generation, it is necessary to discuss a couple of key differences separating this effort from the original effort upon which our inspiration was derived.

-First and foremost, kudos to [Andrew Arnott](//AArnott) and folks for the original effort.
-We have been able to generate code in most circumstances, but lately there are a couple of requirements we had in which [CodeGeneration.Roslyn](//AArnott/CodeGeneration.Roslyn) just was not going to work for us.
+First and foremost, kudos to [Andrew Arnott](https://github.com/AArnott) and folks for the original effort.
+We have been able to generate code in most circumstances, but lately there are a couple of requirements we had in which [CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn) just was not going to work for us.
 This is the primary motivation for our recasting of the original effort, distilling just the code generation facilitation and getting out of the way of the code generation author as quickly as possible.
 We do this in a couple of ways:

-1. First, [Code.Generation.Roslyn](//mwpowellhtx/Code.Generation.Roslyn) is focused on just that: facilitating code generation.
+1. First, [Code.Generation.Roslyn](/mwpowellhtx/Code.Generation.Roslyn) is focused on just that: facilitating code generation.
 What do we mean by that?
 To be clear, we found it to be extraneous, and a bit of a distraction, to consider whether the annotated request originated in a class, struct, in what name spaces, and so on.
 Instead, once we discover the annotation, we simply relay that to the code generation author and step out of the way as early as possible.
 We do this by requiring code be generated at the CompilationUnitSyntax level as contrasted with the MemberDeclarationSyntax level.
 1. Secondly, we wanted to generated code triggered by Assembly Attributes, not just Member, i.e. *class*, *struct*, *interface*, etc, Attributes.
 1. Thirdly, a tertiary goal of ours was to allow for custom *Preamble Text* to be delivered into the engine.
 This is required to be properly formatted, however, the engine itself will append a trailing Carriage Return Line Feed symbol as appropriate.
 The default, of course, is a predetermined *Preamble Text*.
 1. Last but not least, we were really not happy with the level of unit testing presented in the original effort.
 We found the examples to be somewhat contrived and academic in nature, whereas we wanted to present some examples that might prove at least somewhat value-added.
-We were also successful, we believe, in compiling an end-to-end integration test which, short of subscribing to [*NuGet* packages](https://nuget.org/packages/Code.Generation.Roslyn) themselves, demonstrates that the approach does in fact work.
+We were also successful, we believe, in compiling an end-to-end integration test which, short of subscribing to [*NuGet* packages][NuPkg] themselves, demonstrates that the approach does in fact work.

 There are a couple of other nuances.